AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 **Remove Instance** Removes an instance of the specified repeatable panel or table row.

-**Navigate to** Navigates to other Interactive Communications, adaptive forms, other assets such as images or document fragments, or an external URL.
-For more information, see [Add button to the Interactive Communication](create-interactive-communication.md#addbuttontothewebchannel).
+**Navigate to** Navigates to other <!--Interactive Communications,--> adaptive forms, other assets such as images or document fragments, or an external URL. <!-- For more information, see [Add button to the Interactive Communication](create-interactive-communication.md#addbuttontothewebchannel). -->

 ### Set Value of {#set-value-of}